-- 1) Increase can only be awarded during the fiscal year in which it was obtained. - 2) No increases will be awarded retroactively for certifications obtained prior to the adoption of this policy or in a previous fiscal year from which the increase is being requested. - 3) Re-certifications are not eligible for an increase. - 4) Employee is not in the disciplinary process at the time the increase is being requested. - 5) Employee may not receive more than two increases within a 12-month period. - 6) No increases given above the maximum of the pay grade.
-If an employee's salary is above the maximum of the pay grade, certification increases will not become part of base pay but shall be awarded in a lump sum payment.
+- 1. Increase can only be awarded during the fiscal year in which it was obtained. - No increases will be awarded retroactively for certifications obtained prior to the adoption of this policy or in a previous fiscal year from which the increase is being requested.

+- 3. Re-certifications are not eligible for an increase. - 4.
+Employee is not in the disciplinary process at the time the increase is being requested. - 5.
+Employee may not receive more than two increases within a 12-month period. - 6.
+No increases given above the maximum of the pay grade.